Why We Get Selfish When Options Are Plentiful — and Kinder When They’re Scarce

 What This Means on a Broader Scale

-Interestingly, similar mechanisms have been described by psychologists in other works: sometimes, simply changing the context or the role in which a person imagines themselves can enhance pro-social behavior.
-For more on how role-playing and shifts in perception help us become better, read the article .
+Other psychological studies find that changing context or asking people to adopt a role can increase pro-social behavior.
+For more on how role-playing and shifts in perception help, read the article .

 “Our research shows that different opportunities in everyday life can significantly influence people’s willingness to stop and help others,” summarizes Vogel.